deta/cloud-docs/docs/micros/custom_domains.md

 1. Make sure you have added an A record in your DNS settings with our IP address.
 You can use tools like [nslookup](https://linux.die.net/man/1/nslookup) or other online tools to check what IP address your domain is currently being resolved to.
 2. If you are using `Cloudflare`, make sure to turn the proxy off in your DNS settings when adding the Deta provided IP address.
 3. If you are adding a custom domain for the `www.` subdomain, **you need to add both `www` and the main domain** in the dashboard.
-For eg, if you are setting up a custom domain for `www.example.com`, then add both `example.com` and `www.example.com` as custom domains for your micro.
+For example, if you are setting up a custom domain for `www.example.com`, then add both `example.com` and `www.example.com` as custom domains for your micro.
 4. If you are adding a custom domain for an apex domain, **you need to add both `www.` and the main domain** in your dashboard.
-For eg, if you are setting up a custom domain for `example.com`, then add both `example.com` and `www.example.com` as custom domains for your micro.
+For example, if you are setting up a custom domain for `example.com`, then add both `example.com` and `www.example.com` as custom domains for your micro.
 5. Check if there is a CAA record set up for your domain.
 If yes, make sure you have [set up the necessary CAA record](#caa-records).

 :::warning